 This project has been funded by the Joseph Rowntree Foundation with contributions for the second phase from Sheffield City Council, The Sheffield Property Association and the Sheffield Chamber of Commerce.
 Thanks to the many people and organisations who have given their time and expertise so far.

-Our ‘crew’ of inspiring Sheffielders (who have been involved in one or more of the three workshops) includes Abtisam Mohamed, Alexis Krachai, Anthony Olaseinde, Beatrix Butnicu, Dave Hembrough, Gulnaz Hussain, Helen Sims, James Lock, James O’Hara, Jodie Marshall, Kate Josephs, Kathryn Littlewood, Kiri Joanna, Louisa Harrison-Walker, Mahara Haque, Martin McKervey, Matthew Yates, Matthew Pinder, Maxine Greaves, Miranda Plowden, Nathan Geering, Novaya Bedward-Makanjuola, Rebecca Varley, Sandi Carman, Sarah Want, Steve Anwar, Terezia Terry, Waqas Hameed.
-The group was identified through a combination of research interviews and an open nominations process, and carefully chosen using criteria to reflect as broad as possible a range of lived experiences of the city.
+Our ‘crew’ of inspiring Sheffielders (who were involved in one or more of the three workshops) includes Abtisam Mohamed, Alexis Krachai, Anthony Olaseinde, Beatrix Butnicu, Dave Hembrough, Gulnaz Hussain, Helen Sims, James Lock, James O’Hara, Jodie Marshall, Kate Josephs, Kathryn Littlewood, Kiri Joanna, Louisa Harrison-Walker, Mahara Haque, Martin McKervey, Matthew Yates, Matthew Pinder, Maxine Greaves, Miranda Plowden, Nathan Geering, Novaya Bedward-Makanjuola, Rebecca Varley, Sandi Carman, Sarah Want, Steve Anwar, Terezia Terry, Waqas Hameed.
+The group was identified through a combination of research interviews and an open nominations process anyone in the city could apply to, and carefully chosen using criteria to reflect as broad as possible a range of lived experiences of the city.

 Key institutions in the city supporting this project include Sheffield’s two universities, Sheffield City Council, Sheffield Teaching Hospitals NHS Foundation, Sheffield Chamber of Commerce and the Sheffield Property Association.
 Members of each of these institutions participated at various stages in the process.

 About New Constellations